Tables at Juniper are first come, first served.

 Our lively atmosphere is what keeps our patrons coming back night after night (not to mention our delicious food!).
 We think having a kick-ass staff is a key ingredient in keeping that energy up every night.
 We are always looking for awesome people to help liven up our atmosphere!
 Hosts, servers, cooks, bussers…if you think you belong at one of our restaurants, click here to get in touch with us via email.
 We’d love to meet you and learn what you might add to our little family…

-If you are interested in hosting a party or event at Juniper, please email Phil McMullen or call 781-446-6950.
+If you are interested in hosting a party at Juniper, please email Sarah Shaw or call 781-446-6950.

-All Spoon + Fork gift cards may be redeemed for food and beverages at either Juniper or Sweet Basil.
-Place your secure order online by clicking on a card below and our fulfillment company will ship to the address of your choice.
+Juniper cards purchased online may be redeemed for food and beverages at Juniper in Wellesley, MA.
+Place your secure online order using the link below and our fulfillment company will ship to the address of your choice.

 Juniper Gift Card